 The industrial revolution that took place in the 18th century had a significant impact on management as a whole.
-It changed how businesses, as well as individuals, raised capitals; organize labor and the production of goods.
-Entrepreneurs had access to all the factors of production such as land, labor and capital.
+It changed how businesses, as well as individuals, raised capital; organize labor and the production of goods.
+Entrepreneurs had access to all the factors of production such as land, labor, and capital.
 Theirs was to make an effort to combine these factors to achieve a targeted goal successfully.

 However, the new dimension that management took following the industrial revolution cannot be discussed without mentioning notable personalities who contributed their quarter.
 They were able to introduce useful ideas and approaches to give management a precise and universally acceptable direction.
 Here are some of them.

 - Professor Charles Babbage – United Kingdom (1729 – 1871)